cklim83/test_md/01_rb101_109/02_truthiness.md

 ---

 ## Boolean
-**Boolean** datatype are important in a programming language as they can express "true" or "false" values to build conditional logic.
+**Boolean** datatypes are important in a programming language as they can express "true" or "false" values to build conditional logic.
 In Ruby, boolean datatypes are represented by `true` or `false` objects in Ruby.
 ```ruby
 true.class          # => TrueClass
 true.nil?           # => false